 The Company lends on security of mortgages on real properties situated in the Province of Nova Scotia.
 The mortgages transacted by the Company do not generally meet the underwriting criteria of conventional lenders.
 As a result the investments are subject to greater risk and accordingly earn a higher rate of interest than is generally obtainable through conventional mortgage lending activities.
-As a general practice, the Company restricts lending to a maximum of 85%.
+As a general practice, the Company restricts lending to a maximum of 85% of the loan-to-value ratio.